frejlarssen/Feynman/architecture.md

 ## High level

-1. Construct circuit.
+1. Parse circuit.
-2. Parse input/output bitstring.
+2. Build/analyse circuit.
 3. For all history $h$:
     1. Multiply the amplitude of all gates, given the input and output determined by the histroy $h$.